Crack cocaine

 Crack cocaine, commonly known simply as crack, and also known as rock, is a free base form of the stimulant cocaine that can be smoked.
 Crack offers a short, intense high to smokers.
 The Manual of Adolescent Substance Abuse Treatment calls it the most addictive form of cocaine.

-Crack cocaine first saw widespread use as a recreational drug in primarily impoverished neighborhoods in New York City, Philadelphia, Baltimore, Washington, D.C., Los Angeles, San Francisco, and Miami in late 1984 and 1985; this rapid increase in use and availability was named the "crack epidemic", which began to wane in the 1990s.
-The use of another highly addictive stimulant drug, crystal meth, ballooned between 1994 and 2004.
+Crack cocaine first saw widespread use as a recreational drug in primarily impoverished neighborhoods in New York City, Philadelphia, Baltimore, Washington, D.C., Los Angeles, San Francisco and Miami in late 1984 and 1985.
+This rapid increase in use and availability was named the "crack epidemic", which began to wane in the 1990's.